docsbydesign/piClinic/docs/piclinic-console-parts.md

 # _piClinic Console_ Parts

+This parts list was valid as of September 2018.
+Parts availability can change without notice.
+If a link is no longer valid or a part is no longer available, refer to the descriptions below to determine a suitable replacement.

 | -------- | -------- | -------- |
 | Item Name | Item Description and link | Qty |
 | -------- | -------- | --------:|